crystal-china/captcha/README.md

 ## limit

-AFAIK, if you use this shards, you can't built static Crystal binary anymore.

-## Development

-TODO: Write development instructions here
+You can't built static Crystal binary because libvips is a dependency, if this is a problem for you, please check [simple_captcha](https://github.com/crystal-lang/simple_captcha), these two libraries should be interchangeable without the need to change you code.

 ## Contributing